 Step 1.c: Move to my directory.

-Java files are made accessible to every user by extracting java files to my directory.
+Java files are made accessible to every user by extracting java files from my directory.

 Step 1.d: Setting environment Variables and Path

-For setting environment variables and path, you should follow the below commands.
+For setting environment variables and paths, you should follow the below commands.

 Step 2: Installing the Zookeeper Framework